-Israel-Hamas truce: All that you need to know
+Israel-Hamas truce deal: All that you need to know

 After weeks of hectic negotiations and multiple instances when a deal appeared on the horizon before falling apart, Netanyahu called a meeting of his cabinet on Tuesday night.

-After the Israeli prime minister presented the proposed deal to his ministers, only three members of his cabinet opposed it — National Security Minister Itamar Ben-Gvir and two other members of his far-right political party.
+The Israeli prime minister presented the proposed deal to his ministers, and only three members of his cabinet opposed it — National Security Minister Itamar Ben-Gvir and two other members of his far-right political party.

 What happens if either side breaks the truce?